ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

 ```
 fs.cos.<servicename>.iam.token=<IAM-token-example-2342342sdfasf34234234asf……..
 ```
-The IAM token for each user is obtained by using the `BX CLI oauth-tokens` command.
+The IAM token for each user is obtained by using the `ibmcloud iam oauth-tokens` command.
 See [Retrieving IAM access tokens](./Retrieve-IAM-access-token.html).

 ## URI for accessing objects in Object Storage